lauri-elias/spektre-protocol/CANON-3.md

 - emptiness
 - waiting for information

-Those are reactive states.
+All of the above are reactive states.

 The Zero Point is **structural stillness**.

 ---

-## 4. Functional Description
+## 5. Functional Description

 At the Zero Point: